Size and fit

-eS Accel OG sneakers boast of a true to size fit so finding your perfect match shouldn’t be a problem.
-The shoes come in sizes ranging from 5 to 15.
+eS Accel OG sneakers boast a true-to-size fit so finding your perfect match shouldn’t be a problem.
 They’re designed for men, but women can rock them too if they go down one full size and a half from their normal shoe measurement.

 The shoes hug the feet, and the huge, poofy tongues keep the feet locked in place while providing protection from bumps and bruises.

 eS Accel OG Style

 Whether you skate or not, the rise of the beetle-crushers is unavoidable.
 It’s everywhere from lifestyle shoes to skating kicks.
 And if you skate, well, consider it a bonus that with eS Accel OGs you’ve got exceptionally functional footwear that’s very much on-trend.

 Some style tips

 - Take the eS Accel OG navy/white/red colorway and pair them with white pants, a red long-sleeved sweater, and a blue jacket.